DJZ0001/Notes/Danny's Wisdom Project.md

 - Everything a person does is a revelation of themselves.
 - Self awareness is not the same as capacity for change
 - We may live in chaos, but there are mechanisms of control

+---
+## Zero to one
+Quotes and individual notes from *Zero to One: Notes on Startups, or How to Build the Future*, Peter Thiel with Blake Masters.
+All credit to them.
+> Every moment in business happens only once.
+The next Bill Gates will not build an operating system.
+The next Larry Page or Sergey Brin won’t make a search engine.
+And the next Mark Zuckerberg won’t create a social network.
+If you are copying these guys, you aren’t learning from them.

+> Unless they invest in the difficult task of creating new things, American companies will fail in the future no matter how big their profits remain today.
+What happens when we’ve gained everything to be had from fine-tuning the old lines of business that we’ve inherited?
+Unlikely as it sounds, the answer threatens to be far worse than the crisis of 2008.
+Today’s “best practices” lead to dead ends; the best paths are new and untried.

+> Technology is miraculous because it allows us to do more with less, ratcheting up our fundamental capabilities to a higher level.
+Other animals are instinctively driven to build things like dams or honeycombs, but we are the only ones that can invent new things and better ways of making them.